engineer613/memory_plumber/README.md

 4. At every call to `free(void* mem_addr)`, the custom implementation of `free(void* mem_addr)` will look for the `AllocationRecord*` corresponding to hashed value of `mem_addr` in the hash map, and remove it.
 And then call the libc version of free() as usual

+5. The hashmap in which the allocation records are stored is marked `static` and also wrapped in a pthread_mutex_t, so if the target application is multithreaded, multiple threads write to the same instance of the hashmap without any data races.

-5. At the end, when the application in question is exiting, this program will run a function to print out information about the memory allocations that were never deallocated along with the relevant backtrace from the application to pin point the memory leaks.
+6. At the end, when the application in question is exiting, this program will run a function to print out information about the memory allocations that were never deallocated along with the relevant backtrace from the application to pin point the memory leaks.

 ### Usage